orcfax/docs/docs/project-catalyst/f12-economic-model.md

 required to participate has a value of approximately 17,230 USD.

-In order to combat the risks associated with validators having financial advantage to act badly, Orcfax is tasked with devising a strategy by which malicious behavior becomes cost prohibitive or disadvantageous.
+In order to combat the risks associated with validators having financial incentive to act badly, Orcfax is tasked with devising a strategy by which malicious behavior becomes cost prohibitive or disadvantageous.
 However, at this stage of research and development, Orcfax has not yet decided on the process through which consensus will be reached over a given fact statement; the